 When you first got married, you and your spouse may have been like many California married couples who felt like they were ready to take on the world as long as they had each other.
 Such intense emotions are common in newlyweds and tend to become a bit more subdued as time goes on and life happens.
 Those “us against the world” feelings may have resurfaced when you started having children.
 Parenthood has a way of making spouses feel strongly united.

-You may have never imagined that you’d be facing the circumstances you are right now, preparing for divorce and planning to seek sole custody of your children.
-If you want the court to grant sole custody, it essentially means you have to convince the judge overseeing the case that you are the better parent and that it would be in your children’s best interests to live with you over you ex.
+You may have never imagined that you’d be facing the circumstances you are in right now, preparing for a divorce and planning to seek sole custody of your children.
+If you want the court to grant sole custody, it essentially means you have to convince the judge overseeing the case that you are the better parent and that it would be in your children’s best interests to live with you over your ex.

 Factors that influence the court’s decisions

-In all matters of child custody, visitation and support, the California family justice system cares most about what is best for children.
+In all matters of child custody, visitation, and support, the California family justice system cares most about what is best for children.
 The court decides this on a case-by-case basis.
 The following list includes issues that may sway the court’s favor in your direction or to the other side:

 - A judge is not likely to look favorably on a parent that creates drama in the courtroom, especially concerning badmouthing the other parent.